GHK-Cu mastery course

 amino acids in the tripeptide

-important context: this was a laboratory experiment, not a clinical treatment. the rejuvenating effect was observed in isolated liver cells, not in whole organisms. translating in vitro findings to human therapy requires extensive additional research.
+important context: this was a laboratory experiment, not a clinical treatment.
+The rejuvenating effect was observed in isolated liver cells, not in whole organisms.
+Translating in vitro findings to human therapy requires extensive additional research.

 Identifying the Molecule